History of UC Sampdoria: 2014-2020: Ferrero's presidency, from success to early difficulties

 In the summer of 2014, under pressure from the rest of the Garrone-Mondini family, Edoardo Garrone announced the free transfer of the controlling stake in Unione Calcio Sampdoria to the only buyer that had come forward, Roman businessman Massimo Ferrero's Sport Spettacolo Holding srl, which thus took over from San Quirico spa; Ferrero himself was appointed president.
 The new management, while taking on past debts, also benefited from an endowment from the previous owner (who for some time retained 1 percent of the company shares) of about 65.4 million euros, aimed at ensuring business continuity.

-The new owner (who, among other things, expressed determination to provide the club with a stadium of its own) immediately distinguished himself by his histrionic and exuberant character, completely at odds with the measured calmness of the previous owners, which at first earned him wide popularity even outside of football.
+The new owner, who expressed determination to provide the club with a stadium of its own, showed a histrionic and exuberant personality uncharacteristic of the previous owners' measured calmness, which earned him wide popularity even outside of football.

 The league results saw the blucerchiati compete - surprisingly - for a place in the Europa League, surpassing the Milanese in the standings.
 Partly due to the judicial vicissitudes of their cousins Genoa, who were not granted a Uefa license, Sampdoria entered the tournament's third qualifying round with their seventh-place finish.
 The 2015-16 season began, however, with an early European elimination as early as August, at the hands of Vojvodina.
 The poor start to the season cost Walter Zenga his job and he was replaced by Vincenzo Montella at the November break; the former Dorian striker led the team to salvation, with just 2 points more than third-last-placed Carpi.